Bonamia ostreae of Oysters

 Scientific name or taxonomic affiliation

 Bonamia ostreae (Pichot et al. 1980).
-Results of initial ultrastructural studies suggesting that this protist was affiliated with the Haplosporidia despite the lack of a spore stage (Bonami et al. 1985, Brehélin et al. 1982).
-This taxonomic affiliation was subsequently confirmed by DNA analysis (Carnegie et al. 2000b, Reece et al. 2004, López-Flores et al. 2007).
-Related species include Bonamia exitiosa a pathogen of New Zealand dredge oysters Ostrea chilensis, Bonamia (=Mikrocytos) roughleyi a pathogen of Sydney rock oysters Saccostrea glomerata, Bonamia perspora a parasite of the crested or horse oyster Ostreola equestris and other unidentified Bonamia spp. from various species of oysters in distant locations.
+Hill et al. (2010a) indicated that the genetic variability between different “isolates” of B. ostreae is considered limited and currently no strains of B. ostreae are identified.
+Results of initial ultrastructural studies suggested that this protist was affiliated with the Haplosporidia despite the lack of a spore stage (Bonami et al. 1985, Brehélin et al. 1982).
+This taxonomic affiliation was subsequently confirmed by DNA analysis (Carnegie et al. 2000b, Reece et al. 2004, López-Flores et al. 2007, Hill et al. 2010a, Hartikainen et al. 2014).
+Engelsma et al. (2014) indicated that the genus Bonamia represents a derived clade within the phylum Haplosporidia whose members have generally adopted (1) life cycles based on direct oyster to oyster transmission of uninucleate amoeboid cell forms, and (2) intracellular infection of oyster haemocytes by these cell forms.
+Related species include Bonamia exitiosa originally described as a pathogen of New Zealand dredge oysters Ostrea chilensis, Bonamia (=Mikrocytos) roughleyi a pathogen of Sydney rock oysters Saccostrea glomerata, Bonamia perspora a parasite of the crested or horse oyster Ostreola equestris and other unidentified Bonamia spp. from various species of oysters in distant locations.

-Western Europe along the coast from Spain to Denmark, Ireland and Great Britain (excluding Scotland and Wales).
-Bonamis ostreae was reported for the first time from Morocco in 2005 (Culloty and Mulcahy 2007) and was detected in archived (in 1990) samples of Ostrea edulis from the Manfredonia Gulf (Adriatic Sea) of Italy and again detected along with Bonamia exitiosa in a few (3 of 750) O. edulis collected in 2007 (Narcisi et al. 2010).
+Western Europe along the coast from Spain to Netherlands, Ireland and the United Kingdom (England: Cornwall and Isles of Scilly, Devon, Dorset, Somerset, Essex, Hampshire and Isle of Wight, Kent, West Sussex, Wales: South West Wales, Scotland: Highlands and Islands (Engelsma and Hine 2009b, Laing et al. 2014)).
+ICES (2004, page 16) indicated that B. ostreae has also been detected in Denmark.
+Bonamis ostreae was reported for the first time from Morocco (Laayoune province) in 2005 (Culloty and Mulcahy 2007).
+It was detected in archived (in 1990) samples of Ostrea edulis from the Manfredonia Gulf (Adriatic Sea) of Italy and again detected there along with Bonamia exitiosa in a few (3 of 750) O. edulis collected in 2007 (Narcisi et al. 2010).
+Concurrent infections with B. exitiosa also occur in Galicia, northwest Spain (Ramilo et al. 2014).
 Earliest records were from the west (California and Washington) and east (Maine) coasts of the USA.
 In California during the mid 1960s, Katkansky and Manzer (1967) reported high mortalities and heavy infections of microcells in O. edulis that had originated from Milford, Connecticut a few years earlier.
-In both Washington and Maine, the prevalence of infection is usually low and heavy infections are rare.
-Current evidence suggests that B. ostreae was inadvertently introduced into Maine, Washington and Europe from California by the translocation of infected O. edulis in the late 1970s (Elston et al. 1986, Friedman and Perkins 1994, Cigarría and Elston 1997).
+(Note that one archived sample of infected O. edulis from Milford that was identified using histology and electron microscopy as B. ostreae by Farley et al. (1988) was subsequently determined to be B. exitiosa by Hill et al. (2014) using molecular analysis.
+Bonamia sp. that is closely related to Bonamia exitiosa was also detected in O. edulis from California (Hill et al. 2014)) In both Washington and Maine, the prevalence of infection is usually low and heavy infections are rare.
+Current evidence suggests that B. ostreae was inadvertently introduced into Maine, Washington and Europe from California by the translocation of infected O. edulis in the late 1970s (Elston et al. 1986, Friedman and Perkins 1994, Cigarría and Elston 1997, Saulnier et al. 2007).
+The introduction and spread of B. ostreae within Europe has foremost been linked to transfers of shellfish (Peeler et al. 2010), either directly or, for example, via other anthropogenic routes such as hull fouling (Howard 1994, Culloty and Mulcahy 2007, Engelsma et al. 2014).
 In the fall of 2004, this parasite was detected for the first time in O. edulis farmed in British Columbia, Canada (Marty et al. 2006).

 Impact on the host